 We recommend that you make enquiries with your private health insurer before committing to any procedure.

-- What is the difference between Advanced Surface Laser and LASIK?Answer
+- What is the difference between TransPRK/Advanced Surface Laser and LASIK?Answer

-With ASL, no incision is made into the cornea so the strength and endurance of the corneal tissue remains uncompromised.
+With TransPRK, no incision is made into the cornea so the strength and endurance of the corneal tissue remains uncompromised.
 LASIK creates a permanent flap, which increases the risk of surgical flap complications and ectasia post-operatively.
-ASL also preserves more corneal tissue and is a safer option when treating higher levels of refractive errors (e.g. severe short sightedness, long sightedness or astigmatism) especially for people with thin corneas.
-The long-term outcome with ASL is the same as, if not better than, with LASIK.
+TransPRK also preserves more corneal tissue and is a safer option when treating higher levels of refractive errors (e.g. severe short sightedness, long sightedness or astigmatism) especially for people with thin corneas.
+The long-term outcome with TransPRK is the same as, if not better than, with LASIK.

-Surgeons using Advance Surface Treatment (ASL) have reported fewer instances of dry eye syndrome as it does not inhibit normal processes of corneal nerves involved in triggering responses necessary to moisten the eye’s surface.
+Surgeons using TransPRK have reported fewer instances of dry eye syndrome as it does not inhibit normal processes of corneal nerves involved in triggering responses necessary to moisten the eye’s surface.

-- Are both ASL and LASIK conducted at the Sydney Eye Clinic?Answer
+- Are both TransPRK and LASIK conducted at the Sydney Eye Clinic?Answer

-Only ASL is performed at the Sydney Eye Clinic.
+Only TransPRK or it is also known as Advance Surface Laser (ASL) is performed at the Sydney Eye Clinic.